 Ever hear of the curious disappearing act of two five-ton Greek goddess sculptures from the Chicago Board of Trade Building?
 These ladies adorned the entrance of the CBOT building that was demolished before the current art deco skyscraper was built.
 During demolition, the statues went missing and were rumored to have been destroyed.
 Then, almost fifty years later, they were found in the Forest Preserve District of DuPage County, and now they stand in a little plaza next to the current Chicago Board of Trade.
 A plaque next to them says they were “thought lost forever.”
 How did they travel across town?
 Why did they go missing?
 And how did they end up back ?
-I decided to do some digging and the results have wound up in our “Architecture of Money and Power” Walking Tour of the Financial District.
+I decided to do some digging and the results have wound up in our private group “Architecture of Money and Power” Walking Tour of the Financial District.

 During the 1920s, many buildings in downtown Chicago had become archaic and thus met the wrecking ball.
 When this craggy building, designed by architect William W. Boyington of the Chicago Water Tower, was to be erased from the Chicago skyline, the newspaper media showed more interest in the continuation of business as usual than any nostalgia of the past.
 A temporary facility for the Chicago Board of Trade was ready in an already-built structure before the wrecking ball struck, to help make a seamless transition from demolition to the grand, new art deco skyscraper, designed by architects Holabird and Root.